Entries Tagged 'Username & Password' ↓

 Possible Solutions

-1) DAP + Aweber (most expensive, most reliable)
+2) DAP + Aweber (more expensive, very reliable)

-3) DAP + Good web host (cheapest option, but can have mixed results – all depends on your host).
+3) DAP + Good web host (cheapest option, but can lead to mixed results – depends on your host).

-You could always use DAP and external SMTP service provider like AuthSMTP.com or SMTP.com to send out bulk mail through DAP while totally bypassing your web host’s email system.
-This is probably the next best thing to using a service like Aweber.
+You could always use DAP and external SMTP service provider like Amazon SES, AuthSMTP.com or SMTP.com to send out bulk mail through DAP while totally bypassing your web host’s email system.
+This is probably the first best option where DAP controls the composition and sending of the email, the 3rd party service controls the deliverability.

 And DAP also has built-in job queues to schedule outgoing emails while also making sure that you don’t exceed your web host’s hourly email sending limits (dreamhost’s limit is 300 emails/hour, I think).
 We use multiple SMTP servers from our own other web sites, all combined to be able to send a few thousand emails per hour.